 Instead of all of your money sitting in one checking or savings account (which leads to waste), dividing it up gives your money purpose and helps you be more intentional with your spending.

 Qube Money allows customers to get their direct deposit up to 2 days early.
 If you’re a W-2 employee and get paid via direct deposit, you can set up payday 2 days early.

 Setting up direct deposit is easy.
 You’ll first need to provide your routing and account number to your HR department.
 Depending on how your company sets up direct deposit, you can choose to fill out the form yourself and give it to them, or you can choose to email the form directly to your HR department.

 Most banks wait until payday to give you access to your money even though employers typically process payroll a few days before payday.
-Early payday means you can get paid the day payroll is processed giving you earlier access to your funds.
+Early payday means you can get paid the day payroll is processed, giving you earlier access to your funds.

-Companion accounts allow you to invite a special person into your financial life by spending and saving from the same qubes.
+Joint Accounts allow you to invite a special person into your financial life by spending and saving from the same qubes.
 You’ll each have your own individual accounts with individual debit cards but it will feel like the same account.

-Anyone that shares finances with a partner or spouse that would like to manage the household finances together.
+This feature is for anyone that shares finances with a partner or spouse that would like to manage the household finances together.
 If you’re married or dating and don’t want to share an account, you can always choose to keep things separate.

 No Overdrafts or Fees